Skip to main content

 • Inheritance or intestacy rights

-Only a court order can change these parental rights and responsibilities—for instance, a modified custody agreement or a stepparent adopting the child.
+Only a court order can change these parental rights and responsibilities.
+For instance, a court order can change a modified custody agreement or a stepparent adopting the child.

 The process for a new spouse to adopt a stepchild includes the opportunity to change the child's name.